Front Page News

 cat looking through green leaves on earth day

-1. Spay or neuter your cat.
+1. Spay or neuter your cat

 As any cat lover knows, spaying or neutering a cat helps to prevent unwanted litters.
 But did you know that spaying and neutering also has environmental benefits?
 By spaying or neutering your cat, you help to reduce the number of unwanted cats that end up in shelters or being euthanized, thus reducing their strain on resources.
 In addition, spaying and neutering can help to reduce the number of feral cats, which can help to protect local wildlife from being hunted or killed.
 So not only is spaying or neutering your cat good for them, it’s good for the environment too!

-2. Consider where your cat’s food comes from.
+2. Consider where your cat’s food comes from

 Anyone who has ever owned a cat knows that they can be notoriously finicky eaters.
 In fact, cats are obligate carnivores, meaning that their bodies are designed to digest and use only animal-based proteins.
 However, as environmentally conscious pet owners are becoming more aware, there are now more sustainable options available for feeding our feline friends.
 When shopping for cat food, look for brands that responsibly source their ingredients and use sustainable packaging.
 These companies typically use a variety of sustainable practices, from wind and solar power to responsible waste management.
 By choosing eco-friendly or organic cat food, you can help reduce your pet’s environmental pawprint.

-3. Use eco-friendly litter.
+3. Use eco-friendly cat litter

 When it comes to cat litter, there are now many sustainable options available on the market.
 Look for brands that use recycled materials or renewable resources in their products.
 There are even some brands that make cat litter out of food waste, so do your research before making a purchase.
 In addition, if you prefer using clumping litter, avoid those made with bentonite clay, which is a non-renewable resource.
 By switching to an eco-friendly cat litter, you can help reduce your cat’s impact on the environment.